stormihoebe/make-ts-vr/generators/app/templates/_README.md

 # "<%= name %>"

-This is where I should describe the purpose of my A-Frame Component or System that I created using aframe-typescript-toolkit
+This is where I should describe the purpose of my A-Frame "<%= type %>" that I created using aframe-typescript-toolkit

 # Building the example